Enhancing Functional Capacity in Older Adults With Short Session High Intensity Interval Training (HIIT-VA)

 Time Frame: baseline and at participant completion, an average of 3 months

 Physical Activity Enjoyment Scale (PACES) that provides a valid instrument for assessing enjoyment in physical activity.
-There are 18 subscales, each of which can receive a score from 1 to 7.
-Therefore the total range of the test spans summed scores from 18 to 126.
+There are 18 questions, each of which can receive a score from 1 to 7, where 7 is represents greater enjoyment.
+Scores presented as the mean across all questions giving an overall range of 1-7.

 baseline and at participant completion, an average of 3 months